Wasserstoff-Innovation/TribesByAstrix/UserJourney.md

 1. **User** wants to see if they are whitelisted for a given tribe.
 2. **User** or **backend** reads `tribes[tribeId].whitelist`.
    - **Expectation**:
-     - The user’s address is in the `whitelist[]` if the tribe is invite-only.
+     - The user's address is in the `whitelist[]` if the tribe is invite-only.
    - **Outcome**:
      - If not whitelisted, user might not be able to post or see certain tribe content.